 More exciting than ever this year are the new venues and additions to make it more family- friendly.

 There’s a Kids Zone complete with a petting zoo.
-The Olympia Venue , sponsored by KTUL Channel 8, will have cooking demonstrations, and other perks.
-Saturday will be all NCAA football viewing with in-seat service.
-There will be a limited menu there with kalamaria, greek fries, gyros….Sports fans don’t have to miss the festival to watch the games because they can watch the games there and be part of the atmosphere!
+In 2016, the Olympia Venue was sponsored by KTUL Channel 8.
+Saturday had NCAA football viewing with in-seat service.
+There was a limited menu there with kalamaria, greek fries, gyros….Sports fans didn’t have to miss the festival to watch the games because they could watch the games there and be part of the atmosphere!

 The new logo ,”OPAHOMA”, combines Greek pride with state pride.
 “OPA!” is a term which expresses passionate spirit, similar to “yahoo!”
 The term “opahoma” is designed in the shape of our state.
 It’s also a way to thank Oklahomans for the half-century of support for our festival.

-TOGA RUN– Greek Festival is partnering with Runners World for this event which takes place at .6:30 p.m.
+TOGA RUN– In 2016, Greek Festival partnered with Runners World for this event which took place at .6:30 p.m.
 Saturday evening, Sept.
 10th, with a 5k and a Fun Run.
-There’s a party afterwards under the tent with food and drinks.
-While togas are optional for the run, there will be a toga contest and even dogs are welcome to come in togas!
+There was a party afterwards under the tent with food and drinks.
+While togas were optional for the run, there was a toga contest and even dogs were welcome to come in togas!
+Toga Run will return in future years.
+2017 was a transitional year for us since our new community center was just recently completed.
+Due to that fact, the festival was moved to 0ct.
+5-7, 2017 to accommodate completion.

 Corporate lunches–This new feature allows the customers to order online and drive up to a special area for their carry out food.

-VIP NIGHT- On Sept.
-11, Sunday night, the theme of “Santorini Night” beckons the customer to wear casual or dressy white attire and enjoy gourmet food, auctions and entertainment.
-Reservations have to be made in advance for this event.
-A portion of the proceeds from the event go to support: DVIS, Iron Gate, Day Center for the Homeless and Camp Agape.
+VIP NIGHT- In 2016, on Sept.
+11, Sunday night, the theme of “Santorini Night” beckoned the customer to wear casual or dressy white attire and enjoy gourmet food, auctions and entertainment.
+Reservations must be made in advance for this event.
+A portion of the proceeds from the event went to support: DVIS, Iron Gate, Day Center for the Homeless and Camp Agape.
+VIP Night details will be announced for this year.

-Greek week–For the first time ever, we are offering almost an entire week of events with the festival itself (Sept.
+Greek week–For the first time ever, in 2016, we offered almost an entire week of events with the festival itself (Sept.
 15-17) being the finale.

 “Never forget; always remember, it’s the third week of every September.”